 - Pseudomonas for discharges that are rich in glucides.

-In the same way, the presence of certain compounds and, above all, environmental parameters can enhance the development of threadlike and/oractinomycetes bacteria that impede sedimentation (the bulking phenomenon) and/or create «biological disorders».
+In the same way, the presence of certain compounds and, above all, environmental parameters can enhance the development of filamentous bacteria and/oractinomycetes that impede sedimentation (the bulking phenomenon) and/or create "biological disorders".
 Table 8 contains the main filamentous forms.

 Should filamentous sludge appear (main problems associated with operating an activated sludge system), a three-phase programme may often be essential in order to rapidly reinstate normal operation.